-The register is known as the Financial Service Providers Register (FSPR) and registration is an on-line process.
-The FSPA has recently been amended to provide enhanced abilities for.
-Due to the perceived misuse of the FSPR in recent years (eg FSPR registration made by persons with no, or very little, connection with New Zealand), the New Zealand regulatory agencies now have the power to deny or cancel registration where the provider cannot meet the prescribed threshold or falls into one of the exclusions or exemptions in the FSPA.
+Registering on the FSPR is an online process.
+Due to the previously perceived misuse of the FSPR (eg FSPR registration made by persons with no, or very little, connection with New Zealand), the New Zealand regulatory agencies now have the power to deny or cancel registration where the provider cannot meet the prescribed threshold or falls into one of the exclusions or exemptions in the FSPA.